vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya/01_PERCEPTION_Pratyaksha.md

 PERCEPTION.

 5

-Bubhukshu or Pleasure-desirer," and Mumu- kshu or Freedom-desirer."

-The Bubhukshu or Pleasure-desirer is two- fold: the addicted to Artha" or wealth, and Kāma" or gratifications; and the devoted to Dharma" or Duties.

-The devoted to Dharma or duties are two- fold: the devoted to godlings, and the devoted to Bhagavan " (God).

-The Mumukshu or Freedom-desirer is two- fold: the addicted to Kaivalya or Isolation," and the devoted to Moksha or Salvation."

-The Moksha or Salvation-seeker is twofold:

 18 Pleasure here is meant for material enjoyments or sense-delights, either on earth or transmundane spheres such as Svarga; or what may be called the material paradise.